rollmug/directus-mysql-template/README.md

 - [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - [Install Node](https://nodejs.org/en/download/)

-Once you've done that, you can install this package on your machine by:
+Once you've done that, you can install this package by following these steps:

-1. CD into your parent directory where you'd like to install this, ie `cd ~/Documents/My-Folder`.
+1. CD into the parent directory where you'd like to install this, ie `cd ~/Documents/My-Folder`.
 2. From there, run `git clone https://github.com/rollmug/directus-mysql-template.git`
 3. Navigate into the folder you just downloaded: `cd directus-mysql-template`
 4. Run `npm install`